Bandwidth/bandwidth.github.io/messaging/methods/media/deleteMedia.md

 #### Basic Authentication

-Bandwidth's messaging API leverages Basic Authentication with your API Token and API Secret.
+Bandwidth's messaging API leverages Basic Authentication with your API user's username and password.
 Read more about how Bandwidth secures endpoints in the [Security & Credentials](../../../guides/accountCredentials.md) document.

 {% common %}